dcunited001/dcunited001.github.io/_posts/2019-04-11-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 for introspection of phenomena in a manner completely disconnected from their mechanics.
-Understanding this is equivalent to understanding *why* simple machine learning algorithms work in the way they do, usually without requiring any knowledge of the systems they analyze and predict.
+Understanding this is equivalent to understanding *why* simple machine learning algorithms work in the way they do, usually without requiring any a priori knowledge of the systems they analyze and predict.
 An algorithm to classify handwritten digits does not necessarily require any knowledge of handwritten digits.

-Phenomenologically, to what does [dependent origination](https://en.wikipedia.org/wiki/Pratītyasamutpāda) depend upon?
+Phenomenologically, what does [dependent origination](https://en.wikipedia.org/wiki/Pratītyasamutpāda) depend upon?
 As a chemical oracle once *experienced* unto me at the climax of a Lotus show, dependent origination is dependent upon itself; all